theartemmaps1/EarShotOpenAL/README.md

 TIP: i recommend checking the "EarShotOpenAL.log" logfile for more useful info.

-For a distant shot add a file named "distant.wav", and it'll play it when you're far away enough from the shooter (50 units).
+For a distant shot add a file named "distant.wav", and it'll play it when you're far away enough from the shooter (50 units, can be adjusted in .ini).

 # 1.1.
 Minigun special:
 If you're replacing minigun sounds, the barrel spinning sounds for it is "spin.wav" (main spinning loop), and "spin_end.wav" (when done spinning).